dagraham/nts-dgraham/README.md

 completed
 : finished and kept for reference

-In the default configuration file, these tags are listed for special treatment.
+In the default configuration file, shown above, these tags are listed for special treatment.

 		tag_sort:
 			now:        '!'
 			next:       '#'
-			delegated:  '%'
+			delegated:  '$'
 			someday:    '}'
 			completed:  '~'